LisaSkalon/LSkalon_Open_Lab_Notebook_Mass_Lab/_posts/2025-01-05-RNA-extraction-with-Zymo-kit.md

 39. Store all tubes in the -80°C

 #### RNA Quality
 If RNA quantity is sufficient (for sequencing you need to have a total of 500 ng per sample), determine RNA quality using the Tape Station.
 "Good" RNA should have a RIN above 8.0 and form two distinct peaks at the 18S and 28S locations.

+*This protocol was created on 06.11.24.*